 The movie will hit theaters next Christmas.

-Check out her photos and a trailer from the movie below, let us know your thoughts and be sure to follow IM on Twitter for the latest celebrity news.
+Check out a trailer from the movie below, let us know your thoughts and be sure to follow IM on Twitter for the latest celebrity news.